percona/everest-doc/docs/reference/troubleshoot.md

 We leverage the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/) to manage the operators.
 OLM is deployed explicitly to the `everest-olm` namespace.

 The main components are:
+{.power-number}

    - olm-operator
    - catalog-operator
    - packageserver

 1. When you install Percona Everest, the `olm-operator`, `catalog-operator`, and  `packageserver` gets installed in the `everest-olm` namespace: